trickeydan/dotfiles/README.md

 # Dotfiles

-A collection of dodgy bash scripts and Ansible tasks.
+A collection of dodgy bash scripts.

 ## Installing the OS